WildcatIP/other.js/EMBEDDING.md

 })
 ```

 An embedder may choose to implement any set of events.
 The set of events it implements determines whether a particular feature can execute within that host.
 For example, a server-side host should implement all [Chatternet](https://apps.other.chat/docs/Chatternet.html) events but cannot implement [UserAgent](https://apps.other.chat/docs/UserAgent.html) events.
 While a client-side host should implement applicable [UserAgent](https://apps.other.chat/docs/UserAgent.html) events and may optionally implement [Chatternet](https://apps.other.chat/docs/Chatternet.html) events.
+All embedders should implement [Environment](https://apps.other.chat/docs/Environment.html).

 ## Versioning